Kos & Nisyros sailing holidays

 Agios Sergios

-The remarkale multipronged Cape Trachilos, looking North, with a sailing yacht at anchor in Tholos (Theologos) bay on the left, and Ay Sergios bay on the right (East).
+The remarkale multipronged Cape Trachilos, looking north, with a sailing yacht at anchor in Tholos (Theologos) bay on the left, and Ay Sergios bay on the right (east).

 Cape Pelagousa, looking NE, with Tholos (Theologos) bay on the right.